-The Scheme may participate in securities lending and borrowing scheme in accordance with Securities Lending Scheme, 1997, Regulation 44 (4) of SEBI ( Mutual Funds ) Regulations ,1996, and as per provision no. 12.11 of SEBI Master Circular on Mutual Fund dated June 27, 2024 on framework for short selling and borrowing and lending of securities.
+The Scheme may participate in securities lending and borrowing scheme in accordance with Securities Lending Scheme, 1997, Regulation 44 (4) of SEBI (Mutual Funds) Regulations, 1996, provision 12.11 of SEBI Master Circular on Mutual Funds dated June 27, 2024,.
 The Scheme shall also follow other relevant regulations /guidelines issued by stock exchange(s) from time to time.
 The Scheme shall participate in Securities Borrowing and Lending only with the SEBI approved intermediaries.